rsheeter/rsheeter.github.io/font102/index.md

 ## Fallback Chains

 It is implausible for a single font, limited to 65k chars, to support all the worlds languages.
 We’re going to need a bunch of fonts.
 If we have multiple fonts we'll also need rules for how to choose which one should be used to render a given unit of text.
-Let's call `({)fonts, rules)` a font configuration.
+Let's call `(fonts, rules)` a font configuration.

 We can now specify our problem a bit more concretely: